Indiana police kill shooter in Walmart, 1 person wounded - NewsBreak

 Indiana police kill shooter in Walmart, 1 person wounded

-EVANSVILLE, Ind. — (AP) — A gunman shot at police as he weaved through the aisles of an Indiana Walmart before officers shot and killed him late Thursday, authorities said.
+EVANSVILLE, Ind. — (AP) — A gunman fired shots at police as he weaved through the aisles of an Indiana Walmart before being killed by law enforcement, authorities said.

-The gunman, who was not immediately identified, wounded at least one other person in the store, Evansville Police Department Sgt.
+At least one person in the store was wounded Thursday night by the shooter, who was not immediately identified, Evansville Police Department Sgt.
 Anna Gray told WFIE-TV.
-The victim was transported to an area hospital and the severity of their injuries was not immediately known.
-No officers were wounded, she said.
+The victim was transported to a hospital and the severity of their injuries was not immediately known.
+No officers were injured, Gray said.

-Evansville police and Vanderburgh County sheriff’s deputies responded to a report of an active shooter in the store at around 10 p.m.
+The victim appeared to be a Walmart employee, as a company statement said: “The entire Walmart family is shocked by the senseless violence that occurred at our Evansville store, and our hearts are with our associate at this time,” the broadcaster reported.
+“As we learn more, we’ll do everything we can to support our associates as they cope with this tragedy.”

-“When officers went in, they were trying to locate the suspect and he was all over the store.
-He would shoot at officers and move.
-So it wasn’t contained to just one area inside,” Gray said.
+Evansville police and Vanderburgh County sheriff’s deputies responded to a report of an active shooter in the store at around 10 p.m., Gray said.

 Multiple law enforcement members returned fire during the encounter and the gunman was killed, Gray said.